Life is what we make it, always has been, always will be.

 Thank you for your support!

-*Special thank yous to our 2016=2017 Visual Arts Team from Rooms 306 and 312 for your support as Art Buddies for our Kindergartners and 1st graders and helping prepare for our International Dot Day Exhibit and Make and Play Day’s Global Cardboard Challenge!*
+*Special thank yous to our 2016-2017 Visual Arts Team from Rooms 306 and 312 for your support as Art Buddies for our Kindergartners and 1st graders and helping prepare for our International Dot Day Exhibit, Make and Play Day’s Global Cardboard Challenge and the Chinese New Year celebration!*

 ART IN ACTION!